Bond’s Casual Attire in Thunderball

 - Short-brimmed straw pork pie hat with blue and white checked cotton band

-- Rolex Submariner wristwatch on an undersized RAF strap
+- Rolex Submariner 6538 wristwatch with steel case, black bezel, and black dial on an undersized striped NATO strap

 Largo may have thought he would be intimidating his lunch guest by leaving two shotguns in plain view, but Bond quickly asserts himself as the man in charge: